 You know the feeling: You've just spent a healthy amount of money on a manicure you hope will last you a full week (or two if it's gel), and then, somehow, be it a hex from the universe or pure human error, you notice cracking and chipping on your beautifully painted digits.
-Not only is it a waste of time, but it's a hit to the ego (think of the mani selfie opportunities now moot!).
 There are many factors that could be contributing to a short-lived manicure, but we've rounded up some helpful tips below that will reverse your fate (especially if you're doing it yourself at home).

 Keep Them Short